maydewd/artisan/README.md

 Currently, if someone who is traveling decides they want to buy a local artwork as a souvenir, they might go to a gift shop and get some unoriginal trinket.
 However, with Stork'd, they can find a specific, unique piece of art in the local area, and interact directly with the artisan who made it.
 Not only does this add a sense of authenticity to the souvenir, the discovery of the item and the transaction become a unique, memorable experience.

-For the artisan, Stork'd provides a way to build a local presence and connect with the local community, providing a quick and easy way to sell goods.
+For the artisan, Storkd provides a way to build a local presence and connect with the local community, providing a quick and easy way to sell goods.
 It's as simple as taking a picture, adding a price and appropriate tags.

 ### Team